Vandivier/python-hello-web-monorepo/README.md

 Enter the following details, as one example:

 1. Username: `admin`
-2. Email Address: `admin@foo.com`
+2. Email Address: `admin-staff-author@foo.com`
 3. Password: `foo12345`

 Next:

 1. Login as the admin at `http://127.0.0.1:8000/admin/login`
 2. Create a non-admin user.
 Use the following details, as one example:
-   1. Username: `nonadmin`
+   1. Username: `nonstaff`
    2. Email Address: `regularuser@foo.com`
-      1. Notice this address does not include the substring `admin`, which is important for the Flask integration to work properly.
+      1. Notice this address does not include the substring `staff-author`, which is important for the Flask integration to work properly.
    3. Password: `foo12345`
 3. Create a "third party admin" that looks like a regular user according to basic Django auth rules, but this user will be granted admin priveleges using the Flask API integration.
 Use the following details, as one example:
-   1. Username: `thirdpartysecretadmin`
+   1. Username: `thirdpartyauthor`
-   2. Email Address: `secretadmin@foo.com`
+   2. Email Address: `staff-author@foo.com`
    3. Password: `foo12345`

 ### build and deploy process